chdean/leaflet-travelogue/readme.md

 The following variables must be set in *map.js*:

 - dataSource - the GeoJSON file leaflet-travelogue reads for the map points and accompanying information.
 The "title" and "description" properties of each point are used in the sidebar.
+[Geojson.io](http://geojson.io/) is a nice tool for building the GeoJSON file.

 - tileLayer - URL for the basemap

 # Use